Vamana: Brahmanda Purana

 A brief account of the legend of Vamana is provided in the Brahmanda Purana (Part 3: 73.75-87).
 It is notable as one of the few accounts where Bali is neither forewarned nor aware of the true nature of Vamana, or the consequences for gifting a three footsteps of land.
-In addition, while Bali and other 'Asuras along with their sons and grandsons' are driven to Patala by Vamana, the 'cruel ones among them were [also] killed'.
+In addition, while Bali and other 'Asuras along with their sons and grandsons' are driven to Sutala by Vamana, the 'cruel ones among them were [also] killed'.
 After the Devas, Danavas (including Bali), and human beings see the gigantic universal form of Vamana - containing the universe within it - the three worlds are bestowed back to the 'noble-souled' leader of the Devas, Indra.
 Other details include: